Thick hyperbolic 3-manifolds with bounded rank: When all barriers are peripheral

-Note that while proving Proposition \ref{diameterandtopbounds} we can assume that any product regions given in (2) are compact.
+Note that while proving Proposition \ref{diameterandtopbounds} we can assume that any product regions given in the second bullet point are compact.
 For if they are not, we can replace them with appropriate truncations using Corollary \ref{truncating noncompact}.